Gå till huvudinnehållet

 Why WWF and H&M Group partnered on climate

 The climate crisis is one of the biggest challenges of today.
-It is of outmost importance that we all – nations, societies and the private sector – act to limit global warming to no more than 2.0 °C and preferably no more than 1.5 °C.
+It is of outmost importance that we all – nations, societies and the private sector – act to limit global warming to well- below 2.0 °C and preferably no more than 1.5 °C.

 The fashion industry emits large amounts of greenhouse gases, mainly due to the large use of fossil fuels in fashion value chains.
 Studies estimate that textile production is responsible for more emissions than international flights and maritime shipping combined.
 For WWF, addressing climate issues in the fashion industry is therefore highly prioritized and an area where a player of the scale and size of H&M Group can make a difference.